Sergecodes/portfolio/content/featured/CSPortal/index.md

 showInProjects: true
 ---

-A platform that provides users with various services such as asking & answering questions, engaging in discussions about various topics and ideas, posting adverts and items for sale, requesting for items they are in need of, just to name a few.
+A platform that provides users with various services such as asking & answering questions, engaging in discussions about various topics and ideas, posting adverts and items for sale, requesting for items they are in need of, just to name a few. <br><br>
+<strong>Test account</strong>: Email: test@gmail.com, Password: test